elsaho/1800_202230_21/README.md

 * [Contents](#content)

 ## General Info
-* Haurence made this change hello.
+* Haurence made change. this should be a conflict.
-* Made another change

 ## Technologies
 Technologies used for this project: